vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 ### Representation

-Like said in the previous section, a pipeline is _just_ a set of transforms.
+As mentioned in the previous section, a pipeline is _just_ a set of transforms.

 To be able to forward the events going through the pipeline to a `sink`, we need add a new concept of `route`.